Thataavdbf/family-tree/README.md

-# Family Tree Numerology App
+# FAMOLOGY

-This is a Next.js-based web application designed to calculate and display numerology insights based on family trees.
+This is a Next.js-based web application designed to calculate and display numerology insights for families, using multiple numerology systems.

 ## Features
 - Input family members and birthdates
 - Calculate life path numbers
-- Visualize relationships through numerology
+- Visualize relationships and systems through numerology
 - Clean and simple interface

 ## Getting Started